-Psalms 107:29 He maketh the storm a calm, so that the waves thereof are still.
+Psalms 107:29 He calms the storm, so that its waves are still.

-Richard Wurmbrand, a Romanian Jewish Believer and an amazing man of God, spent 14 years in communist prisons where he was tortured brutally for his faith and then lived to tell about it.
+Richard Wurmbrand, the founder of Voice of the Martyrs, was a Romanian Jewish Believer and an amazing man of God.
+He spent 14 years in communist prisons where he was tortured brutally for his faith and then lived to tell about it.
 In his book, The Oracles of God, he writes about acquiring inner peace and tells the following powerful story.

 During a tempest at sea when a ship was being tossed to and fro by the angry waves, the wife of a naval officer asked her husband, “How can you be so calm in such a storm?”